Today, we’re going to explore one of those factors that can actually matter MORE than how much experience you have.

 Pick ONE item to do:

 1. BUILD YOUR NETWORK — After today’s post, you realize the power of having a powerful group of people who want to help you.
-To build that network, I’m going to link you to two posts (here and here) that show you how to connect with VIPs using word-for-word scripts.
+When it comes to building your network, I’m going to link you to two posts (here and here) that show you how to connect with VIPs using word-for-word scripts.

 Your challenge: Identify 3-5 people you want to get advice from and email them, asking for the answer to a specific question (or a coffee meeting).
 I suggest testing your approach.
 Below, in the comments, post how it felt to send these emails.